craig-davis/craig-davis.github.io/_posts/2021-03-22-Adding-a-remote-switch-to-a-webcam-light.markdown

 title:      "Adding a Remote Switch to a Webcam Ring Light"
 topic:      making
 subtitle:   "Improve your video conferencing and streaming with a light switch"
-description: "Improve your video conferencing and streaming with a light switch"
+description: "Adding a convenient remote switch to a webcam ring light for faster, more consistent video-conference and streaming setup."
 date:       2021-03-22
 tags:       []
 author:     "Craig Davis"